-We would like to thank the other members of the Center for LifeLong Learning and Design, particularly the Organizational Memory and Organizational Learning group, including Jay Smith, Scott Berkebile, Sam Stoller, Jim Masson and Tim Ohara who worked on the WebNet system.
-Our knowledge of LAN design benefited from our domain ethnographers John Rieman and Ken Anderson and local informants Kyle Kucson and Evi Nemeth.
-The work reported here was supported in part by ARPA grant N66001-94-C-6038 and NSF grant IRI-9711951.
+This research was a collaboration of the author with Gerhard Fischer and Jonathan Ostwald.
+We would like to thank the other members of the Center for LifeLong Learning and Design, particularly the Organizational Memory group, including Jay Smith, Scott Berkebile, Sam Stoller, Jim Masson and Tim Ohara who worked on the Webnet system.
+Our knowledge of LAN design benefited from our domain investigators John Rieman and Ken Anderson and local informants Kyle Kucson and Evi Nemeth.
+The work reported here was supported in part by grants from ARPA N66001-94-C-6038 and NSF IRI-9711951.
 NetSuite Advanced Professional Design is a trademark of NetSuite.